argoproj/argo-cd/docs/operator-manual/rbac.md

 To do so, when the action if performed on an application's resource, the `<action>` will have the `<action>/<group>/<kind>/<ns>/<name>` format.

-For instance, to grant access to `example-user` to only delete Pods in the `prod-app`, the policy could be:
+For instance, to grant access to `example-user` to only delete Pods in the `prod-app` Application, the policy could be:

 ```csv
 p, example-user, applications, delete/*/Pod/*, default/prod-app, allow